TRIPURA RAHASYA

 mentioned, namely, the eternal couple.
 Although it will

-not directly remove ignorance, yet it will help its removal
+not directly remove ignorance, yet it will help its

 for the resurrection of the man as a full-blown Jnani.]